xiaomyer/Myaer/README.md

 - /fm wk `artist` - Shows who knows an artist and their plays of the artist in the server
 - /fm chart `username` `per` - (if a number is passed in as the only argument you must be verified) - Shows a weekly chart of albums
 - /fm chart artist `username` `per` - same as above but for artists

+### Spotify
+- /spotify set - Sends you a DM with an authentication link and further instructions
+- /spotify listenalong `user` - Sets up your Spotify to listen along to a user's songs.
+This command has to be run in a mutual server of the user, and requires Spotify premium.